PrincetonML/SemanticVector/README.md

 ### Usage

+* Make sure the sparse coding package smallbox-2.1 is downloaded and installed (If setup.sh is run, this should have been installed).

-* make a directory src/directory/tools/
+  If not, make a directory src/directory/tools/

   download smallbox-2.1.zip from https://code.soundsoftware.ac.uk/projects/smallbox/files